-2.14 Agency arrangements
+2.15 Agency arrangements

-The academy trust acts as an agent in distributing 16-19 bursary funds from ESFA.
-Payments received from ESFA and subsequent disbursements to students are excluded from the statement of financial activites as the trust does not have control over the charitable application of the funds.
+The academy trust acts as an agent in distributing 16-19 bursary funds from ESFA and Household Support Grants on behalf of the Local Authority.
+Payments received from ESFA and the Local Authority and subsequent disbursements to students are excluded from the statement of financial activities as the trust does not have control over the charitable application of the funds.
 The trust does not use any of the allocation towards its own administration costs and so none is recognised in the statement of financial activities.
-The funds received and paid and any balance held are disclosed in note 31.
+The funds received and paid and any balance held are disclosed in note 30.

-2.15 Fund accounting
+2.16 Fund accounting

-Unrestricted income funds represent those resources which may be used towards meeting any of the charitable objects of the academy trust at the discretion of the Trustees.
+Unrestricted income funds represent those resources which may be used towards meeting any of the charitable objects of the Academy Trust at the discretion of the Trustees.